• Key supplier to the NHS

 Drop-down sides

-Drop down sides give easier access to the patient particularly in emergency situations like CPR, and also assist with transfers.
+The drop-down sides give easier access to the patient particularly in emergency situations like CPR, and also assist with transfers.

 Sertain HILO Chair for ICU, Intensive Care, and Early Mobilisation